Ekberjan/Face_Verification/README.md

 6. The final result is a prediction score between 0 and 1, in which 1 means the test image is totally the same as the positive training image, while 0 means exactly the reverse.

 7. In the relevant header file, you may see codes for 'DLL EXPORT'.
 This is for ease to let you embed your code into a dll file if necessary.
+Note that you need to uncommnet those lines such as 'System::String^' in order to make a dll file, since 'std::string' is not acceptable in such cases.
 You may do a search on the internet to better understand how to build dll files from source code as well.

 Best wishes,